Filipino American fashion: American colonial period

 Many Filipina women struggled with wearing both American and Filipino clothing.
 For Filipina women, it was a common belief among Filipino society that they were gatekeepers of Filipino culture.
 Filipina women had the dilemma of adopting the new American style of clothing while keeping old, traditional Filipino garments intact and in fashion.
 Filipinos who did not wear American clothes were looked down upon for not being able to become accustomed to American culture.
 However, Filipinos who did wear American clothing were believed to not be “Filipino” enough.

 In the U.S., the 1904 World’s Fair (also known as the Louisiana Purchase Exposition) had an exhibit of Filipinos dressed as the Igorot tribe.
 This led to the mistaken portrayal of Filipinos as solely representative of the Igorot people.
 Filipino students looked to dispel the stereotypes of the Igorot tribe by dressing in American style clothing.
 Throughout the course of the week, Filipina women were allowed to either dress in American clothes or Filipino clothes.
 Filipina students often alternated between the two styles of dress.
 For the purposes of work and study, Filipina students decided to wear American clothing.
 On other occasions such as special events, Filipina students opted for traditional Filipino clothing.
 Garments such as the terno were often worn for such special events.
 The wearing of the terno was interpreted as a patriotic thing to do, showing pride in Filipino culture.
 For male pensionados, their styles of clothing differed from the “Manong” generation.
-Instead of wearing suits, male Filipino students opted to wear hats instead of suits and ties.
-The main reason for this occurrence was because male Filipino students wanted to differ themselves from the negative stereotypes surrounding individuals belonging to the Manong generation.
+Male Filipino students eschewed suits and ties and opted to wear hats instead, in order to differ themselves from the negative stereotypes surrounding individuals belonging to the Manong generation.
 For some male Filipino students, more money was spent on clothing and material possessions than their education and food.